coder006/coder006.github.io/content/kubernetes-liveness-and-readiness-probe.md

 - Null Pointer Exceptions causing the application to crash
 - Out of Memory (OOM) errors causing the application to crash

-Often, applications stuck in these states need a restart to start functioning correctly again.
+__Often, applications stuck in these states need a restart to start functioning correctly again__.
 The [kubelet](https://kubernetes.io/docs/admin/kubelet/) uses __liveness probes__ to check if the application is alive and behaving correctly to know when to restart a container.
 Let us look at an example to see what parameters are involved in a liveness probe.

 ```yaml
 apiVersion: v1